Apache Spark Performance Tuning: Spill, Skew, Shuffle, Storage

 26class DataTransformObserver(DataObserver):

-27 """Concrete implementation of a data observer that applies a transform to data when it is updated."""
+27 """Observer that applies a transform when data is updated."""

 28